What is sleep apnoea?

 Sleep apnoea occurs when breathing stops for more than 10 seconds during sleep, often due to the airway becoming blocked.
 These pauses in breathing can happen more than five times per hour, often without the person being aware.

 One of the most common and disruptive symptoms is excessive daytime sleepiness.
-Always feeling tired can affect your entire quality of life leading to Decreased concentration and focus, Poor academic or work performance, Low mood, anxiety, or depression, Strain on personal relationships, Higher risk of accidents.
+Always feeling tired can affect your entire quality of life, leading to:

-Long-term, moderate to severe sleep apnoea is also linked to serious health problems including:
+Moderate to severe sleep apnoea is linked to serious health problems including:

 Common Symptoms